diericx/svelte-breadcrumbs/README.md

 For example, when navigating to a route such as `/todos/[id]/edit` with the URL Pathname being `/todos/1/edit` you can immediately generate the breadcrumb `todos > 1 > edit`.

-What if you wanted that id to be the name of the todo itself?
-The crux of the issue lies in the fact that we are currently on the `/todos/[i]/edit` page, so any breadcrumb ui generated in `/todos/[i]/+page.svelte` or breadcrumb data returned in `/todos/[id]/+page.server.ts` will not be immediately available.
-Without some sort of data transfer or higher level organization we will need to manually construct the breadcrumb for each route.
+What if you wanted the id to be the name of the todo itself?
+The crux of this issue lies in the fact that we are currently on the `/todos/[i]/edit` page, so any breadcrumb ui elements generated in `/todos/[i]/+page.svelte` or breadcrumb data returned in `/todos/[id]/+page.server.ts` will not be immediately available.
+Without some sort of data sharing or higher level organization we will need to manually construct the breadcrumb list for each route.

-With Svelte-Breadcrumbs, the route id is first split (e.g. `/todos/[id]/edit` -> `['todos', '[id]', '/edit']`) giving us the directory for each route.
+With Svelte-Breadcrumbs, the route id is first split (e.g. `/todos/[id]/edit` -> `['todos', '[id]', 'edit']`) giving us the directory for each route.
 We then import the `+page.svelte` file from the cooresponding directory and access a constant string `pageTitle` or getter function `getPageTitle` that was exported.
-The getter function is called with the current page's data passed as a parameter.
+The getter function is called with the current page's data passed in as a parameter.

 The title is then generated with the following priority, each one acting as a fallback for it's greater: